Inter Milan: Renewed successes (2019–present)

-On 31 May 2019, Inter appointed former Juventus and Italian manager Antonio Conte as their new coach, signing a three-year deal; In mid 2019 Inter acquired Romelu Lukaku from Manchester United for 74 million €, the new most expensive player in the history of the club, Nicolò Barella for 44.5 million € from Cagliari and sold Mauro Icardi, one of the best strikers in Italy in the preceding years (two times Serie A top scorer in 2015 and 2018), to Paris Saint-Germain for 50 million €.
-Alessandro Bastoni, who had been acquired from Atalanta in 2017 at the age of 18 for 31.1 million €, made his debut for Inter in the 2019–20 season and with Milan Škriniar and Stefan de Vrij formed a strong defensive trio in a 3-5-2 formation that will be the best defense in Serie A in the following years.
+On 31 May 2019, Inter appointed former Juventus and Italian manager Antonio Conte as their new coach, signing a three-year deal.
+That same year, Inter acquired Romelu Lukaku from Manchester United for €74 million, becoming the most expensive player in club history, Nicolò Barella for €44.5 million from Cagliari and sold Mauro Icardi, one of the best strikers in Italy in the preceding years (two times Serie A top scorer in 2015 and 2018), to Paris Saint-Germain for €50 million.
+Alessandro Bastoni, who had been acquired from Atalanta in 2017 for €31.1 million, made his debut for Inter in the 2019–20 season.
+Along with Milan Škriniar and Stefan de Vrij, Bastoni was part of a strong defensive trio in a 3-5-2 that will be the best defence in Serie A in the following years.

 In September 2019, Steven Zhang was elected to the board of the European Club Association.
-In the 2019–20 season, Inter Milan finished as runner-up, as they won 2–0 against Atalanta on the last matchday.
-After an early elimination in UCL group stage ending third behind Barcelona and Borussia Dortmund, they also reached the 2020 UEFA Europa League final played on 21 August in Cologne behind closed doors: despite two goals scored by Lukaku and Diego Godin they eventually lost 3–2 to Sevilla.
-Inter improved team with signings of new players, among others, in January 2020 Christian Eriksen from Tottenham for 27 million € and in July Achraf Hakimi from Borussia Dortmund for 43 million €.
+In the 2019–20 season, Inter finished as runner-up in Serie A, in a championship suspended on March and concluded in the summer due to COVID-19 related limitations.
+After an early elimination in Champions League group stage by finishing third, behind Barcelona and Borussia Dortmund, Inter reached the 2020 UEFA Europa League final played on 21 August in Cologne behind closed doors: despite two goals scored by Lukaku and Diego Godin, they eventually lost 3–2 to Sevilla.
+Inter improved the team with signings of new players, among others, in January 2020 Christian Eriksen from Tottenham Hotspur for €27.5 million and in July 2020 Achraf Hakimi from Real Madrid for €43 million.

-A street art mural outside Giuseppe Meazza stadium depicting the clash between Romelu Lukaku and Zlatan Ibrahimović in a Coppa Italia match played in January 2021, decided by a Christian Eriksen's free kick goal.
+A street art mural outside Giuseppe Meazza stadium depicting a clash between Romelu Lukaku and Zlatan Ibrahimović in January 2021.